Bringing it In-House: What to Look for When Hiring a General Counsel?

 A Senior Attorney has the authority to make business choices.
 In-house attorneys are in charge of a wide range of company tasks.

-This is especially true for media businesses, real estate agencies, financial services firms, and other companies that need a loyal legal advisor on their side.
+This is especially true for media businesses, real estate agencies, cfo executive search, and other companies that need a loyal legal advisor on their side.
 The interests of an in-house general counsel are aligned with the company’s ambitions, and their services become crucial to avoiding legal trouble arising from any kind of interaction or agreement that the company enters into.

 What Knowledge and Skills to Look for When Hiring a General Counsel?